aquasecurity/linux-bench/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Linux-bench is a Go application that checks whether The linux operating system is configured securely by running the checks documented in the CIS Linux Benchmark.
+Linux-bench is a Go application that checks whether The linux operating system is configured securely by running the checks documented in the CIS Distribution Independent Linux Benchmark.

 Tests are configured with YAML files, making this tool easy to update as test specifications evolve.